Badlands National ParkPhoto by Chris N.

 62 reviews

-Badlands Interior Campground (Badlands Hotel & Campground) -- Located just 1 mile outside the park in Interior, SD, this private campground offers 80 sites (tents and RVs) plus cabins and an on-site motel.
-Campers here enjoy full hookups, hot showers, a swimming pool, laundry facilities, a small cafe, and even Wi-Fi -- a stark contrast to in-park camping.
-Shade trees and grass make it more comfortable in the summer heat.
-The staff are known for being welcoming and the proximity to the park entrance (a 5-minute drive) is extremely convenient.
-It's a great option for families or anyone seeking a few more comforts while visiting Badlands.
-Reservations are available and recommended in peak season.
+Badlands Interior Campground (Badlands Hotel & Campground) -- Located just 1 mile outside the park in Interior, SD, this private campground is open March through October and offers 80 sites (tents and RVs) plus cabins and an on-site motel.
+Campers enjoy full hookups, hot showers, a swimming pool, laundry facilities, a small on-site cafe, and Wi-Fi.
+Cell service is good for Verizon and decent for AT&T and T-Mobile.
+Campfires are permitted in designated rings.
+The proximity to the park entrance -- a 5-minute drive -- is extremely convenient.
+It's a great option for families or anyone wanting a few more comforts while visiting Badlands.
+Reservations are recommended in peak season.

 Badlands / White River KOA